sanjana-singh/githooks/README.md

 Ensure you have a local setup of a Drupal project.

-## Setup Instructions (Pre-commit Hook for Gitleaks and Drupal Coder)
+## Setup Instructions (Pre-commit Hook for Gitleaks and Coding Standards check)

-All the below commands need to be run under the profile folder (e.g., `pfecpfarthritis\app\profiles\pfecpfarthritis_profile`).

-### 1. Install Husky
+### 1. Run the Script:

-A. If `package.json` file is not present in the repo, then run `npm init -y` to create it.
-B. If `package.json` exists and it is empty or husky not present as a package run `npm install --save-dev husky`.
-C. Run `npx husky init && npm install`: It creates `.pre-commit` file under `.husky` folder.
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/sanjana-singh/githooks/refs/heads/main/setup.sh)" || echo "Installation failed."

-### 2. Gitleaks Setup
+### 2. Gitleaks Setup (this step is required for Windows only)

 A. We can see all the releases on [Releases · gitleaks/gitleaks](https://github.com/gitleaks/gitleaks/releases)
 B. Download a specific version file based on your system (e.g., `gitleaks_8.21.2_windows_x64.zip`) and place it under any specific folder in your local.
 C. Set an environment variable for the path to the downloaded `.exe` file.
 D. Run `gitleaks --version` to make sure Gitleaks installed correctly.
-E. For MAC use `brew install gitleaks`.

-### 3. Pre-commits scripts

-A. Copy the folder `pre-commits` and file `pre-commit` inside `.husky` folder and then run the following commands to make sure the pre-commits directory and the scripts inside it are executable:
-   - chmod +x .husky/pre-commits/*
-   - chmod +x .husky/pre-commit

 ## How To Test
 A. Gitleaks